 The Care Plan Process

 Upon admission, the care team, consisting of the nurse, social worker, and activities director, conducted their assessments, and then collaborated on developing a care plan for Claudia.
-When the plan was completed, they reviewed each element with her son and revised where necessary with his input.
+When the plan was completed, they reviewed each element with her son, and revised the plan where necessary, with his input.
 By the end of the care plan process, everyone came away with a greater understanding of who Claudia was, both in the present and in the past, and how they would help her move toward her highest level of functioning.

 In long-term care facilities, skilled nursing, health centers, and adult daycare settings throughout the United States, care teams are required to develop care plans for each resident or participant.
 No matter the resident’s illness or disability, dementia or not, within 30 days of admission, the care team must assess their new admission, and with an interdisciplinary approach, develop a plan of care.
 The resident, and/or a family member, is invited to the care plan meeting, and the interdisciplinary team presents its findings and goals of care.
 The initial and ongoing collaboration of the care team, the resident, and family is key to the quality of care.